FatemaNabila98/CSE499B_Section-07/dataset/chatbotnlu.md

 - provide me the information of [Dr. Md.
 Lokman Hossain]
 - [Dr. Md.
 Lokman Hossain]

+- can I get the address  of  [Dr. Md.
+Lokman Hossain]
+- what is the address of [Dr. Md.
+Lokman Hossain]
+- give me information [Dr. Md.
+Lokman Hossain]
+- provide me the information of [Dr. Md.
+Lokman Hossain]
+- [Dr. Md.
+Lokman Hossain]

+- can I get the address  of  [Dr. Amirul Islam Bhuyan]
+- what is the address of [Dr. Amirul Islam Bhuyan]
+- give me information [Dr. Amirul Islam Bhuyan]
+- provide me the information of [Dr. Amirul Islam Bhuyan]
+- [Dr. Amirul Islam Bhuyan]

+- can I get the address  of  [Dr. Nurun Nahar Fatema Begum]
+- what is the address of [Dr. Nurun Nahar Fatema Begum]
+- give me information [Dr. Nurun Nahar Fatema Begum]
+- provide me the information of [Dr. Nurun Nahar Fatema Begum]
+- [Dr. Nurun Nahar Fatema Begum]

+- can I get the address  of  [Dr. Akhter Hamid Parvez]
+- what is the address of [Dr. Akhter Hamid Parvez]
+- give me information [Dr. Akhter Hamid Parvez]
+- provide me the information of [Dr. Akhter Hamid Parvez]
+- [Dr. Akhter Hamid Parvez]

+- can I get the address  of  [Dr. Arun Kumar Sharma]
+- what is the address of [Dr. Arun Kumar Sharma]
+- give me information [Dr. Arun Kumar Sharma]
+- provide me the information of [Dr. Arun Kumar Sharma]
+- [Dr. Arun Kumar Sharma]

 - can I get the address  of  [Dr. A.F.M.
 Kamal Uddin]
 - what is the address of [Dr. A.F.M.
 Kamal Uddin]
 - give me information [Dr. A.F.M.
 Kamal Uddin]
 - provide me the information of [Dr. A.F.M.
 Kamal Uddin]
 - [Dr. A.F.M.
 Kamal Uddin]

+- can I get the address  of  [Prof. Dr. Qazi Mushtaq Hussain]
+- what is the address of [Prof. Dr. Qazi Mushtaq Hussain]
+- give me information [Prof. Dr. Qazi Mushtaq Hussain]
+- provide me the information of [Prof. Dr. Qazi Mushtaq Hussain]
+- [Prof. Dr. Qazi Mushtaq Hussain]

 - can I get the address  of  [Dr. Amina Akter]